 Regional Analysis:

-The commercial real estate market in Egypt is very competitive, being propelled by both local and international developers, massive government investments, and increasing foreign projects.
-For instance, in December 2024, the Egyptian government announced their plan to launch the Green Industry Program in the first quarter of 2025.
+The market in Egypt is very competitive, propelled by both local and international developers, massive government investments, and increasing foreign projects.
+For instance, in December 2024, the Egyptian government announced its plan to launch the Green Industry Program in the first quarter of 2025.
 This green initiative will provide USD 281.44 Million in funding to support the industrial sector.
-Multinational companies as well as commercial investors are attracted to the New Administrative Capital with high competition.
-Additionally, with an accelerated focus on economic reforms, infrastructure development, office spaces, retail hubs, and logistics centers gain momentum.
-Foreign direct investment (FDI) from Gulf and European markets has added growth to the momentum.
+With the growing focus on economic reforms and infrastructure development, office spaces, retail hubs, and logistics centers have gained momentum.
+Apart from this, while large-scale developments dominate, smaller players are focusing on niche segments to meet specific demands, such as eco-friendly buildings and flexible office spaces.
+According to the Egypt commercial real estate market forecast, the growth in e-commerce will lead to increased requirements for state-of-the-art manufacturing and distribution hubs in key regions across Egypt.
+This, in turn, will contribute to the market development.
 Furthermore, developers are keen on positioning themselves differently through sustainability, smart buildings, and mixed-use developments.
-Besides this, growth in e-commerce is increasingly spreading requirement for state-of-the-art manufacturing and distribution hubs in key regions.

 Report Features | Details |